Agriculture Drought Response

 • A long concern about the environment in the state

-by consilience2, about 4 years ago
+by consilience2, over 4 years ago

 My family has been in the state for over a century.
 I have heard stories and seen much of the state in at least 3 water basins.
 A lot of my family has been engaged in agriculture.
 My involvement with agriculture has not been as deep but my interest in ecosystems has been lifelong.
 I have spent much of my life involved in biomedical research.